gtxaspec/wz_flash-helper/docs/README_restore.md

 4. Insert your SD card into your camera and reboot.

-**IMPORTANT:** DO NOT DISCONNECT POWER when restore operation is going on if restore option for uboot is enabled.
-This would brick your camera.

 **Note:**
 - Flash tool automatically detect camera SoC type and firmware type to use the correct options.
 - `switch_fw` option must be disabled like the above configurations.
 If both `restore_partitions` and `switch_fw`are enabled, both operations would not be executed.